Intuitively, it makes sense that stress negatively impacts fertility.

 WHY LEARN COPING SKILLS?

 Skills for coping with stress are useful for increasing both fertility success and overall quality of life.
 Coping skills decrease feelings of sadness and anxiety.
 They also decrease the odds of dropping out of treatment.
-Women who are depressed before they start infertility treatment are far more likely to drop out of treatment after only one cycle, thus limiting their chances of getting pregnant.
-Numerous studies show, however, that women who learn specific stress-reduction skills risk less anxiety and depression and have significantly higher pregnancy rates.
+For example, people who are depressed before they start infertility treatment are far more likely to drop out of treatment after only one cycle, thus limiting their chances of getting pregnant.
+However, numerous studies show that patients who learn specific stress-reduction skills risk less anxiety and depression and have significantly higher pregnancy rates.

 HOW TO MANAGE STRESS

-Increasing a sense of control is often helpful in decreasing stress level.
+Increasing a sense of control is often helpful in decreasing stress levels.
 Some suggestions to regain a sense of control in your life include:

-A Mind/Body Group: Research shows that women who attend a Mind/Body group not only see their level of depression and anxiety return to normal, but also double their chance of pregnancy.
+A Mind/Body Group: Research shows that women who attend a Mind/Body group see their level of depression and anxiety return to normal and double their chance of pregnancy.
 Mind/Body groups work by combining social support with specific stress-reduction training.

-Therapy: If you are unable to find a local Mind/Body group, consider seeing a therapist who specializes in infertility counseling, and ask to learn the skills taught in Mind/Body groups.
+Therapy: If you cannot find a local Mind/Body group, consider seeing a therapist who specializes in infertility counseling and ask to learn the skills taught in Mind/Body groups.

 Social Support: Infertility can be isolating, especially if you don’t share what you’re going through.
 Connecting with other women in the same situation is invaluable.

 DEALING WITH FRIENDS & FAMILY